Hugius/FabiEngine3D/FabiEngine3D/README.md

 ## Environment editor
 ### Sky
 ![sky](engine/readme/sky_editor.png)
+- You can create, edit, delete sky environments that can be placed in a scene
 - The sky environment is rendered as a **skybox**, which has 6 different texturs
 - You can load these 6 images from `user\assets\textures\cube_maps\`
 - The cubemap resolutions must be the same and the bit depth must be **24bit**